 - company contractor licence.

-From 1 March 2023, you will need a mechanical services and medical gas licence to do mechanical services work, including testing and commissioning of mechanical heating, cooling or ventilation systems.
+You'll need a mechanical services and medical gas licence to do mechanical services work, including testing and commissioning of mechanical heating, cooling or ventilation systems.

 If you do not currently have a tradesperson certificate, qualified supervisor certificate, individual contractor licence or company contractor licence, you'll need to apply for one.